euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

 Output from the calculation scripts is in some sense not an interesting aspect of post-processing, but it does form the final "product" which the client sees, whereas the rest of the post-processing toolchain is not visible.
 Tabular output of numerical data is straightforward and is currently handled using the ``csv`` module.
 However output of graphs and plots is considerably more complex.
 The previous Excel-based post-processor had exposed some limits to Excel's plotting capabilities, especially for contour-type plots and improvements in the types and format of plots avaiable was highly desirable.
 With Python as the calculation scripting language a number of plotting packages immediately became options but ``matplotlib`` [Atr04]_ stood out for its wide use, "*publication quality figures*" [Atr04]_ and sheer variety and flexibility of plotting capabilities it provided.

-Development of the post-processing toolset could have ended at this point, leaving the script engineer to utilise ``matplotlib`` to generate plots as required.
+Development of the post-processing toolset could have ended at this point, leaving the script engineer to utilise ``matplotlib`` plots as required.
 However ``matplotlib's`` versatility comes with a price in complexity and the API is not particularly intuitive.
-As an example, adding adding markers on the Y-axis of a plot - a familiar GUI operation in the existing Excel-based package - might require:
+As an example adding adding markers on the Y-axis of a plot - a familiar GUI operation in the existing Excel-based package - might require:

 .. code-block:: python